ZiyadC/oci-migration/peoplesoft-move-improve/15governance-policies/policies.md

 3. You can also view all of these policies directly from your environment.
 Navigate to **Dashboard** > **Environments**.
 On **HCMFT** (or whichever environment you created the previous policies for) click the down arrow and then **Details**
     ![You can also view all of these policies directly from your environment.Click the down arrow and then Details](./images/workshopdetail.png "")

 4. On the side menu select **Policies**.
-Here you will be able to see all the policies we recently created for this environment.
+Here you will be able to import all the policies we recently created for this environment.
     ![On the side menu select Policies.
 Here you will be able to see all the policies we recently created for this environment.](./images/addpolicy.png "")

 ## Task 3: Executing Policies